Steve Blance: The only evil deed here is to my house. Who are you two?

 - The Wayside School books have a lot of weird things going on, like dead rats that show up in raincoats posed as school children.
 Amusingly enough, the final chapter of the first book features the characters learning about an ordinary school and they find that to be strange.

 - Robin McKinley's Sunshine has a lot of this.
 Sunshine lives on an alternate-reality Earth where vampires, were-animals of all sorts, demons, sorcerers, etc. are simply a fact of life, and in some cases, valued members of society.

 - The Sookie Stackhouse Mysteries play with this.
-The existance of vampires is known but other magical creatures like shapeshifters are still in hiding.
+The existence of vampires is known but other magical creatures like shapeshifters are still in hiding.